Marijuana Sales Law in California – Health and Safety Code 11360

 In simple terms, even though marijuana possession has been largely legalized, if you are distributing marijuana, you can still face criminal prosecution.

-Health and Safety Code 11360 prohibits marijuana sales, but there is a difference between possession for sales of marijuana and actually selling it.
+Health and Safety Code 11360 prohibits marijuana sales, but there is a difference between possession for sale of marijuana and actually selling it.

 HS 11360 marijuana sales as a felony case

-It should be noted that most HS 11360 cases are filed as a misdemeanor offense.
+It should be noted that most HS 11360 cases are filed as misdemeanors.
 However, this drug crime could be filed as a felony and carry a sentence of up to four years in a county jail.

 If the sales involved a minor under 18 years old, the penalties could include up to seven years in a California state prison.

-What Must Be Proven for a HS 11360 Marijuana Sales Conviction?
+What Must Be Proven for an HS 11360 Marijuana Sales Conviction?

 California Health and Safety Code 11360 defines the crime of sale or transport of marijuana: